fbpx

 If you’re a homeowner, most likely.

-A 10 kW system is relatively large and would be suitable if you currently pay close to €4,000 each year in electricity bills, or wish to power a range of high-power appliances like an electric car charger, aerothermal units, pool heater, air-conditioning and so on.
+A 10 kW system is relatively large and could be suitable if you pay around €4,000 each year in electricity bills, or wish to power a range of high-power appliances like an electric car charger, aerothermal systems, a pool heater, air-conditioning and so on.

 What about the solar battery?

-Your solar battery will be only considered valid for a grant if your property is off-grid.
+The solar battery was only considered valid for a grant if your property is off-grid.

-In most cases MiSolar clients are installing solar panels on a property that is currently connected to mains electricity, and so we will be applying for grants according to programme Nº 4.
+In most cases, our clients install solar panels on a property that is currently connected to mains electricity, and so the majority of grant applications were made were according to programme Nº 4.

-How much cash will I receive for my solar installation?
+How much grant cash would I receive for a solar installation?

-This question confuses many people concerning grants for solar panels in Spain.
+This question confused many people about the grants for solar panels in Spain.

 This is the total amount you can expect to receive in cash.

-Here’s an overview of the €/kWp you can receive in each of Spain’s 17 autonomous communities:
+Here’s an overview of the €/kWp that was on offer in each of Spain’s 17 autonomous communities:

 Autonomous Community€/kWp for < 10kWp€/kWp for 10kWp-100kWp